codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/user-needs/assess-digital-services.md

 6. Report back to the community on your findings- via blog post or your city website.
 Be sure to indicate the next steps that have come out of the assessment.

-This project is adapted from the Open Knowledge Foundation's [Open Data Census platform] (census.okfn.org).
+This project is adapted from the Open Knowledge Foundation's [Open Data Census platform](census.okfn.org).